kellydunn/golang-geo/README.md

 ## Geocoding

 Currently, `golang-geo` only makes use of the openstreetmap API, as provided by mapquest.
 Future implementations aim to include Google Maps Geocoding, Bing Maps, and potentially others!
+Make sure that you create a MapQuestGeocoder struct first!

 ```
+m := &MapQuestGeocoder{}
-p := geo.Geocode("San Francisco International Airport")
+p, _ := m.Geocode("San Francisco International Airport")
 ```

 ## Reverse Geocoding